 Using the Advanced Search to search by Subject:

-Searching by Subject: Need to get that report on tree frogs done?
-Or looking for books about remodeling your house?
-When you need materials on a specific subject it is a good idea to first start at the Advanced Search screen.
-Once at the Advanced Search screen you will use the middle column drop down menus and select subject.
+Need to get that report on tree frogs done?
+Or looking for some new cooking tips and recipes?
+When you need materials on a specific subject it is a good idea to search by subject on the Advanced Search screen.
+Once at the Advanced Search screen you will use the middle column drop down menus and select subject

-What happens if you don’t find what you’re looking for when searching by subject?
-Stay tuned next week for tips on searching by Keyword, which will often give you a wider set of results.
+What happens if you don't receive enough results when searching by subject?
+Stay tuned next week for tips on searching by keyword, which will often give you a wider search field with more results.